icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 The R programming language is popular amongst statisticians and data scientists, and has a number of distinctive properties.
 Most operations in R are pure and referentially transparent, which is critical for its ease of use and safety.
 It's also a language with pervasive vectorisation.
 All the core data structures of R are vectors.
-With atomic vectors neatly wrapping C arrays (sound familiar?).
+With atomic vectors neatly wrapping C arrays.

 People still want their R code to be relatively performant however, and adding naïve copying to every vector update would be prohibitively slow.